GSG Grant Programs

 The Graduate Student Government recognizes that a fundamental way in which it can support graduate students is through various grant/fellowship programs to promote research, travel, and graduate life.
 We are always interested in feedback on our grant programs, to ensure they are meeting the needs of Mines graduate students.
 Please contact a GSG Council Member if you have ideas for new grant programs or improvements to existing grant programs.

 The GSG provides two tiers of travel support, covering meeting attendance as well as presenting at conferences.
-Grants may be combined for use at a single event, and an additional $250 is available for presentations at international conferences.
+Grants may be combined for use at a single event, and an additional $250 is available for attending or presenting at international conferences.
 Acceptance of a GSG travel grant requires completion of a Conference Report within 30 days of travel.
+Conference reports may be in a variety of formats and should be emailed directly to the GSG Treasurer.
 If interested in applying, please complete the Travel Grant Application.
 Travel grants are reviewed on the first of each month.
-Contact the GSG Treasurer Malcolm Davidson at email@example.com with questions.
+The total amount of travel grant funding available per semester is determined by the GSG Council.
+Once these funds are exhausted, no further travel grants will be approved without additional appropriations by the GSG Council.
+Contact the GSG Treasurer Gauen Alexander at email@example.com with questions.

 Meeting Attendee Travel Grant ($200)